 He hunted and killed these animals in a heart of deliberate and open rebellion towards God.
 Perhaps he viewed his killings as a way to establish his control over God's creation, thus his independence from God's sovereignty.

 Cush had taught his son that God was against their side of the family, and it was up to him to save his lineage from enslavement and humiliation.

-It was by his prowess as a hunter that fame and honer were obtained, and ultimately he rose to a position as a world leader of his time, using his charisma, ability, and energy to establish an empire, centered in Babel - or Babylon.
+It was by his prowess as a hunter that fame and honer were obtained.
+Ultimately he rose to a position of prominence as a world leader of his time, using his charisma, ability and energy to establish an empire centered in Babel - or Babylon.
 This would become the capital of the Babylonian Empire so prevalent throughout the Old Testament.

 God had given Noah and his sons the order to establish human government, but the kind He intended was a far cry from what Ham's descendants would build and establish.

-The Babylon mentioned throughout the entire Bible - from the pages of Genesis, to the captivity and destruction of Israel in 586 B.C., to the Babylon of the book of Revelation, is the Babel built and established in Genesis.
+The Babylon mentioned throughout the entire Bible - from the pages of Genesis, to the captivity and destruction of Israel in 586 B.C., to the Babylon of Revelation - is the Babel built and established by Nimrod in Genesis 10.

-These people built a vast network of cities and religious complexes, centered in Babel, or Babylon.
+These people built a vast network of cities and religious complexes centered in Babel, later to be known as Babylon.

 Immediately north of Babylon, was Accad.
 Accad is also found throughout the Bible and other ancient texts spelled Akkad, and Agade.

 The Akkadian Empire lent its name from this city.
 The Akkadian Empire is practically the same as the Sumerian Empire.

 Calneh has yet to be identified, however it was in the land